-This article explores the importance of control in IR35 and how it can impact both workers and clients.
+This article explores the importance of control in IR35 and its impact on both workers and clients.

 What is control and direction in IR35?